Process-Level Large Deviations for Nonlinear Hawkes Point Processes: Superexponential Estimates

 \section{Superexponential Estimates}

-In order to get the full large deviation principle, we need the upper bound inequality true for any closed set instead of for any compact set, which requires some superexponential estimates.
+In order to get the full large deviation principle, we need the upper bound inequality valid for any closed set instead of for any compact set, which requires some superexponential estimates.

 \begin{lemma} For any $q>0$,

 \end{lemma}

 \begin{proof}